Lobnoye Mesto, Moscow

 During the Soviet period, the Lobnoye Mesto became something of a Speaker's Corner for voicing protests.
 Among them was the opposition against the Soviet invasion of Czechoslovakia in 1968.
 In a bid to ensure no unauthorized rallies, access to the Lobnoye Mesto was strictly prohibited and closely guarded by the police (then “militia”).

-This sight is featured in a self-guided walking tour of Moscow, Russia within the mobile app "GPSmyCity: Walks in 1K+ Cities" which can be downloaded from iTunes App Store or Google Play.
-Please download the app to your mobile phone or tablet for travel directions for visiting this sight.
+Want to visit this sight?
+Check out these Self-Guided Walking Tours in Moscow.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Lobnoye Mesto on Map